hazelcast/hazelcast-reference-manual/src/IntegratingOpenSSL.md

 * `truststore`: Path of your truststore file.
 The file truststore is a keystore file that contains a collection of certificates trusted by your application.
 Its type should be `JKS`.
 * `trustStorePassword`: Password to unlock the truststore file.
 * `protocol`: Name of the algorithm which is used in your TLS/SSL.
-Its default value is `TLS`.
+Its default value is `TLSv1.2`.
 Available values are:
   * SSL
   * SSLv2
   * SSLv3